judithpillado/java-beginner-tutorial/README.md

 	}
 }
 ```
-We have just created two integer variables that hold the digits 1 and 2.
-There are [other datatypes](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) but if you need a number, integer is very often what you need.
+Both variables can hold integers and are initialized with the digits 1 and 2 (these values can be changed later on).
+There are [other datatypes](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) we could have used but for now we stay with `int`.

 To keep things simple we will only supports adding two numbers at first.
-Subtractions, mutliplications and divisions are added later.
-To do this we create a third variable called `result` which hold the sum of `a` and `b`.
-After we have calculated the sum we also want to print in out.
+Subtractions, mutliplications and divisions will be added later.
+When we calculated the result we need to store it somewhere.
+We could use one of the variables we already created - remember when I told you before that the values of the variables can be changed over time; this could be such a moment - however this might be confusing why we will create a third variable called `result`.
+This variable should hold the sum of `a`and `b`.

-Here is my solution to this problem:

 ```java
 public class Calculator {